 Camps are located on sandy beaches where it is safe to swim in the lakes clean fresh water.
 There are plenty of opportunities to walk along the desert shore where, in some places, the water has washed away the top soil, to reveal plant and animal fossils of bygone eras.
 Also, Stone Age drawings and more ‘modern’ Hieroglyphics, carved by ancient Egyptians during their trading or mineral seeking expeditions down the Nile, can also be found.
 During the two annual bird migrations between Africa and the northern hemisphere you will be amazed by the millions of birds passing through this desert lake.

 The weather is always sunny; most areas have not seen any rain for five or more years.
 Spectacular sunsets are followed by a dazzling night sky full of brilliantly bright stars; no light pollution from cities a phenomenon few people have experienced.

-African Angler Safari crew and guides are all Nubians who are the people that inhabited the Nile Valley before it was flooded by Lake Nasser.
-The Nubian people have a proud and rich heritage that dates back to long before the Pharaohs were in control of ancient Egypt.
+Our crew and guides are all Nubians who are the people who inhabited the Nile Valley before it was flooded by Lake Nasser.
+The Nubian people have a proud heritage which dates back to long before the Pharaohs were in control of ancient Egypt.

 House Boats: have two spacious cabins sleeping four comfortably.
 They are fitted with a toilet & shower and a small galley with amenities for making tea or coffee.
-The electricity supply is an on-board 240v generator capable of recharging your appliances.
-When the generator is not running there is a 12v battery powered night light circuit.
+The electricity supply is an on-board 240-volt generator capable of recharging your appliances.
+When the generator is not running there is a 12-volt battery powered night light circuit.
 The sun deck has a comfortable shaded area which is ideal for relaxing and taking in the scenery.